StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's get an alert when one of the a server we monitor has an expired certificate
+Let's get an alert when one of the servers we monitor has an expired certificate

 .. code-block::